Lower extremity DVT

 Learning Objectives:

-Describe the indications and limitations of CUS for the detection of deep venous thrombosis.
+Describe the indications and limitations of EUS for the detection of deep venous thrombosis

-Understand the differences between focused lower extremity venous CUS and radiology or vascular lab-performed “Duplex evaluation”
+Understand the differences between focused lower extremity venous EUS and radiology or vascular lab-performed “Duplex evaluation”

-Perform CUS protocols for the detection of deep venous thrombosis of the lower extremity, including:
+Perform EUS protocols for the detection of deep venous thrombosis of the lower extremity, including:

 Indications: